lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 ## What is a task?

-At the core of the Task controller,
+At the core of the Task controller is the concept of a "task" itself.

-* async function, returns promise
-* parameters
-* can throw error
-* can throw initial state
-* request/response:  Task helps with APIs where you make a request or function call, and then wait for a response.
-* status: initial, pending, complete, or error
+A task is an async operation which does some work to produce data.
+A task can be in a few different states (initial, pending, complete, and error) and can take parameters.

+A task is a generic concept and could represent any async operation.
+They apply best when there is a request/response structure, such as a network fetch, database query, or waiting for a single event in response to some action.
+They're less applicable to spontaneous or streaming operations like an open-ended stream of events, a streaming database response, etc.

 ## Installation